-The Board also adds an illustrative example to IAS 12 that explains how the amendments are applied.
+The IASB also adds an illustrative example to IAS 12 that explains how the amendments are applied.

 The amendments apply to transactions that occur on or after the beginning of the earliest comparative period presented.
 In addition, at the beginning of the earliest comparative period an entity recognizes:

-• A deferred tax asset (to the extent that it is probable that taxable profit will be available against which the deductible temporary difference can be utilized) and a deferred tax liability for all deductible and taxable temporary differences associated with:

-- Right-of-use assets and lease liabilities

-- Decommissioning, restoration and similar liabilities and the corresponding amounts recognized as part of the cost of the related asset

-The cumulative effect of initially applying the amendments as an adjustment to the opening balance of retained earnings (or other component of equity, as appropriate), at that date.
+- A deferred tax asset (to the extent that it is probable that taxable profit will be available against which the deductible temporary difference can be utilized) and a deferred tax liability for all deductible and taxable temporary differences associated with: - Right-of-use assets and lease liabilities. - Decommissioning, restoration and similar liabilities and the corresponding amounts recognized as part of the cost of the related asset. - The cumulative effect of initially applying the amendments as an adjustment to the opening balance of earnings reserve (or other component of equity, as appropriate), at that date.

 The amendments are effective for annual periods beginning on or after January 1, 2023, with early application permitted.
-These amendments are not expected to have a significant impact on the Company's individual and consolidated financial statements.